agnos-ai/reactive-sparql/README.md

 ### Flavour #3: Manipulate Graphs

-This flow allows for basic graph manipulation, as defined by the [graph-sore protocol](https://www.w3.org/TR/2013/REC-sparql11-http-rdf-update-20130321/).
+This flow allows for basic graph manipulation, as defined by the [graph-store protocol](https://www.w3.org/TR/2013/REC-sparql11-http-rdf-update-20130321/).
 Not all aspects of the protocol are supported, however it is possible to:

 #### Retrieve Graphs

 Retrieve an entire graph using `GetGraph(graphUri: Option[URI])` wrapped in a `GraphStoreRequest()`

-If no graphIri is specified the query returns the result of the DEFAULT graph.
+If no graphIri is specified the query returns the contents of the DEFAULT graph.

 #### Drop Graphs